A guide to understanding sales tax for school fundraisers.

 Are All School Fundraisers Alike?

-Your state may not handle two different types of fundraisers the same way.
-So don’t assume that your brochure sale will be just like selling t-shirts.
-For example, in Texas, schools that do a brochure sale are considered an ‘agent for the seller’ which automatically obligates them to pay sales tax.
-On the other hand, if you go out and purchase items that you then plan to sell, you get two 24 hour tax-free days to sell off your inventory.
-This state does not look at these 2 fundraisers in the same way.
-With the second one, they see that you’re taking on financial risk so they’re willing to offer the 2 tax free days.
+Your state may not handle two different types of fundraisers similarly.
+So don’t assume your brochure sale will be like selling t-shirts.
+For example, in Texas, schools having a brochure sale are considered an ‘agent for the seller’, which automatically obligates them to pay sales tax.
+On the other hand, if you purchase items you plan to sell, you get two 24-hour tax-free days to sell off your inventory.
+This state does not look at these two fundraisers in the same way.
+They see you’re taking on financial risk with the second one, so they’re willing to offer the two tax-free days.

-If you have additional sales tax questions, it’s a good idea to contact your state department of revenue (DOR) and mention that you’re planning to do a school brochure fundraiser.
+If you have additional sales tax questions, it’s a good idea to contact your state Department of Revenue (DOR) and mention that you plan to do a school brochure fundraiser.